Ukraine official says any investigation would be transparent: report

 Andriy Yermak, an aide to Zelenskiy, was quoted in Ukrainian media outlet lb.ua as saying that he had told Trump’s lawyer Rudolph Giuliani that any investigation would be transparent.

 “We can guarantee that during our term in office all investigations will be carried out transparently,” Yermak said.
-“These are the fundamental principles and basis of President Zelenskiy’s program which we campaigned on.”
+“These are the fundamental principles and basis of President Zelenskiy’s programme which we campaigned on.”
+(Reporting by Matthias Williams Editing by Nick Tattersall)